Life After Service: The Invisible Struggles Veterans Face Coming Home

 The Identity Crisis of Leaving the Military

 In the military, service members have a clear purpose, a defined role, and a brotherhood that becomes family.
 They wake up knowing exactly who they are and what is expected of them.
-When that structure disappears overnight, many veterans describe feeling lost, purposeless, and disconnected from the person they once were.
+When that structure disappears overnight, many veterans feel lost.
+They feel purposeless.
+They feel disconnected from who they once were.

-This identity crisis is not weakness — it is a natural response to one of the most dramatic life transitions a person can experience.
+This identity crisis is not weakness.
+It is a natural response to a dramatic life transition.
+Few experiences are as disorienting as the end of military service.
 Ronnie McNutt, a U.S. Army veteran who served in Iraq, experienced this firsthand.
-Despite his community involvement and strong faith, the transition to civilian life brought challenges that compounded over time.
+Despite his community involvement and strong faith, the transition to civilian life was hard.
+The challenges grew and compounded over time.

 Employment Challenges